jderrfuss/berrypy/README.md

 **Example content of RT configuration file**

 ```
-# mean congruent and incongruent RTs for correct trials only
+# compute mean congruent and incongruent RTs for correct trials only
 # conRT and inconRT will be the column headers in the output file
 # not necessary to add default operator equal
 conRT; condition: congruent; response.corr: 1